nic0michael/instruction-processing-service/readme.md

 Multiple instructionScripts send in a InstructionRequest are each executed thi their own ForthProcessor thread.

+## Technical Descrption
+We deliver a Spring Boot Microservice running Java 8 We code in Java so that users can write executable scripts in the Forth Language

+Our Forth Language implementation precompiles your Forth Verbs for better performance

 ### The Processor is a Virtual CPU with its MicroInstructions running Forth
 A Processor is implemented which uses Forth as its Microinstruction Language